rails-girls-summer-of-code/rgsoc-teams/README.md

 Enter it again: rgsoc
 ```

-💁 Ran into problems with the setup?
+💁 Ran into problems so far with the setup?
 Check our **[Troubleshooting Guide](TROUBLESHOOTING.md)**.

-## Bootstrap
+#### Database & project dependencies

+Once you have you system ready, we need to setup the database and the Rails app.
+The steps are the same for 🐧 and 🍏.

-Copy `config/database.yml.example` to `config/database.yml`.
-Then make sure you
+Copy `config/database.yml.example` file to `config/database.yml`:

+    cp config/database.yml.example config/database.yml
-modify the settings so it could connect to your postgres server.

-Inside database.yml add username and password for development and test:
+Then modify the new `database.yml` file to your needs.
+Add username and password in the development and test sections:

     development:
       adapter: postgresql